Kathy Wolfe Moore

 Moore earned a Bachelor's degree from the University of Kansas in 1979.
 Before going into politics, she worked as a business director and assistant to the CEO at the University of Kansas Hospital.
 She was named a 2019 Kansas Hospital Association Distinguished Health Care Advocate.

 Political career

 Moore first took office in the Kansas House of Representatives on January 10, 2011.
-Her current term ends on January 9, 2023.
+Her last term ended on January 9, 2023.

 She has also served on the Committee of Health and Human Services (2020), 2021 Special Committee on Federal 340B Drug Program, and the Legislative budget committee.

 She has advocated for the abolishment of the death penalty, an increase of the minimum wage, and the legalization of medical marijuana in Kansas.